-8. CAPITAL STRUCTURE
+9. CAPITAL STRUCTURE

 Authorized share capital consists of an unlimited number of common and preferred shares with no par value.
-In 2017 the Company repurchased common shares for cancellation under a substantial issuer bid and issued unsecured subordinated debentures.
-In 2018 the Company repurchased common shares for cancellation under a normal course issuer bid.
+In 2020 the Company renewed its normal course issuer bid with the intention to purchase common shares for cancellation.

 Common Shares